fmalina/revisions-blocl/activism/austeritywelfaredemolish.md

-Someone who finds themselves unemployed today must work up to 30 hours a week, for up to six months at a time, stacking shelves for Tesco or Poundland simply to receive as little as the £53 per week to which they are already entitled as part of Britain’s social contract.4 In addition, Tesco isn’t paying the £53; the public are, through their taxes.
+Someone who finds themselves unemployed today must work up to 30 hours a week, for up to six months at a time, stacking shelves for Tesco or Poundland simply to receive as little as the £53 per week to which they are already entitled as part of Britain’s social contract.4 In addition, Tesco isn't paying the £53; the public are, through their taxes.

 The UK developed its social housing policy as part of the post-War move to